hectorlj/code_challenge_movie/README.md

 ### `webservice`

 The webservice directory contains the Express app.
-It's built with Expressjs.
 To build and run the app use `npm run start-webservice` To run the webservice tests use `npm run test-webservice`